Travers Stakes Odds, Entries, Results, Past Winners, Race Records, History, and More

-The biggest shock came in 1930, when Triple Crown winner Gallant Fox was beaten by 100-1 shot Jim Dandy.
-The Saratoga race named after that upsetter has proved the most reliable lead-up in the past 30 years.
-Seven winners of the Jim Dandy Stakes in that time have won the Travers, though one, Alpha, had to share the 2012 Travers in a dead-heat with Golden Ticket.
+The Jim Dandy Stakes has a better record as a Travers predictor than the Haskell Invitational.
+Several winners of the Jim Dandy Stakes have won the Travers, though one, Alpha, had to share the 2012 Travers in a dead-heat with Golden Ticket.

 This compares to three that completed the Kentucky Derby- Travers double (Sea Hero, Thunder Gulch, and Street Sense), and two that completed the Preakness-Travers double (Point Given and Bernardini).

 In 2019, the New York Racing Association (NYRA) broke its Travers Day record for all-sources handle, with $52,086,597 wagered on 13 races offered, including several major stakes supporting the main event on the undercard.

 The Travers features a large and competitive field in most years, with horses from the Triple Crown races and up-and-coming members of the division.

 Don’t be afraid to back a horse with odds — Saratoga is called the “Graveyard of Champions” due to its history of great upsets.
 Man o’ War and Secretariat, generally considered the two greatest Thoroughbreds in North American history, were both upended at the venue.

 1 1/4 M / 2:00.72

 Tiz the Law